CQDX/visi-genie-4d-systems-async/README.md

 * Discovers one or more connected 4D Systems displays.
 The singleton class named *Host* creates and manages serial device instances.
   For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.

-* Supports queued listening for ViSi Genie Report Events and Report Objects.
-For example, the user presses a menu button object on the touch display.
+* Supports queued listening of ViSi Genie Report Events and Report Objects.
+For example, the user presses a menu button object on the resistive touch display.

 ## Hardware